Building a Balanced k-d Tree in O(kn log n) Time: Discussion

 Differentiating Equation \ref{eq:gunther} with respect to $q$ yields

 Setting $dt / dq$ to zero in Equation \ref{eq:derivative} and solving for $q$ predicts that the minimum execution time should occur at $q = \sqrt{t_1 / m_\mathrm{c}}$ threads.
-Substituting into this square root the respective values of $t_1$ and $m_\mathrm{c}$ that were obtained via least-squares fitting for the $O\left(kn \log n\right)$ and $O\left(n \log n\right)$ algorithms predicts minima at $q = 5.87$ and $q = 6.15$ threads, respectively.
-These minima are depicted in Figures \ref{fig:BuildingParallel} and \ref{fig:ComparativeParallel}, which predict decreased performance of both \emph{k}-d tree building algorithms for greater than eight threads.
-The decreased performance for as few as eight threads is a consequence of the relatively large values for $m_\mathrm{c}$ (1.96 and 1.75 seconds per thread, respectively) that were obtained via least-squares fitting.
-If execution time measurements were obtained using an Intel multi-core i7 processor that supports concurrent execution of more than eight threads, those measurements should confirm decreased performance for greater than eight threads.
+Substituting into this equation for $q$ the respective values of $t_1$ and $m_\mathrm{c}$ that were obtained via least-squares fitting for the $O\left(kn \log n\right)$ and $O\left(n \log n\right)$ algorithms predicts minima at $q = 5.87$ and $q = 6.15$ threads respectively.
+These minima are depicted in Figures \ref{fig:BuildingParallel} and \ref{fig:ComparativeParallel} that predict decreased performance of both \emph{k}-d tree building algorithms for greater than eight threads.
+The decreased performance for as few as eight threads is a consequence of the relatively large values for $m_\mathrm{c}$ (1.96 and 1.75 seconds per thread respectively) that were obtained via least-squares fitting.
+Figure \ref{fig:Optimized} in Section \ref{sec:least-squares} plots execution time data obtained using an Intel 6-core i7 processor that supports concurrent execution of two threads per core.
+The least-squares fit to the data demonstrates a minimum execution time at $q = \sqrt{t_1 / m_\mathrm{c}} = \sqrt{5.92 / 0.0627} = 9.72$ threads.

 The similar parallelizable times $t_1$ for both algorithms (67.48 and 66.16 thread-seconds) indicate that their single-threaded performance is about equal.
 This effect is due to a fortuitous choice of $k=4$ that specifies test data that comprise $\left(x,y,z,w\right)$ tuples.
 Because the execution time of the $O\left(kn \log n\right)$ algorithm should be proportional to $k$ but the execution time of the $O\left(n \log n\right)$ algorithm should not, these two algorithms are expected to have unequal performance for a different choice of $k$.
 In order to test this hypothesis, each algorithm was utilized to build five different \emph{k}-d trees.
 For each \emph{k}-d tree, $2^{24}$ \emph{k}-dimensional tuples of randomly-generated 32-bit integers were created using a different value of $k=2, 3, 4, 5, 6$.
 The performance of each algorithm was measured using a single thread of a 2.3 GHz Intel i7 processor.
 The results are shown in Figure \ref{fig:Dimensions}.